i. Breakout is when price moves out of a range.

 ii.
 Breakouts happen after the institutional players build their position.

 What is a breakout?

-In the simplest of terms, breakouts are price spurts above or below a certain price level on the price charts.
+In simple terms, breakouts are price spurts above or below a certain price level on price charts.

 It is often said that the more time the price spends inside a range, the bigger and better the breakout is.